MeteorYee/Clustering-for-Sina-news/README.md

 More memory and less time.
 The point is vector.
 ### Vector-Based with ball tree
 Reference: http://blog.csdn.net/skyline0623/article/details/8154911<br><br>
 Every node in the ball tree is a hyper-sphere, and the minimum number of points in leaf node can be determined by parameter transfering.
-Unfortunately, this method is not very mature now, and I am _**still working on it**_ because of the two defects below.
+However, this method is not very mature now.
 * The time of ball tree building is too long.
-3000 87827-dimension vectors need 30 more seconds to build, when the minimum number of points in a leaf is 20.
+3000 _87827-dimension vectors_ need 30 more seconds to build, when the minimum number of points in a leaf is 20.
-* The hit rate of this ball tree is really low, which means with ball tree is equal to without.
+* As for distance calculated by cosine, the hit rate of this ball tree is really low (just 1%), which means with ball tree is equal to without.
+Instead, as for Euclidean dsitance, the hit rate reaches 30% when minimum node number is 20.

 ## Usage
 ### File-Name-Based